 Depending on your integration method, your customer can reuse the same eMandate link or you can create a new one for them.

 The success rate of API eMandate authorisation is a function of multiple factors, including:

 - Intent - whether the customer fully intended to complete the check-out.
 Customers may simply abandon the checkout by closing the browser.

 - Internet connectivity - whether the customer had a stable internet connection.
-Customers may lose internet connectivity during the checkout.
+Customers may loose internet connectivity during the checkout.

 - Technical error - whether the destination bank website is functioning correctly.
 Sometimes they may be having a temporary technical issue.